Macon Medical Malpractice Lawyer

 What if the hospital already told me nothing went wrong?

-That’s almost always the first thing they say.
-Doesn’t make it true.
-We’ve seen case after case where the full picture didn’t come out until someone pushed.
+That is almost always the first thing they say.
+It does not make it true.
+We have seen many cases across Macon where the full story only came out because someone pushed for answers.

 Absolutely.
-Anyone involved in your care can be named if their actions fell below the standard.
-We’ve filed claims against nurses, aides, anesthetists, and even administrators.
+Anyone involved in your care can be held accountable if their actions fell below the standard.
+We have filed claims against nurses, aides, anesthetists, and even hospital administrators when necessary.

 How long will this take?

-Depends on the case.
-Some resolve in under a year.
+It depends.
+Some cases resolve in under a year.
 Others take longer.
-But from day one, we’re moving—and keeping you in the loop.
+But from the first day you call us, we are moving forward and keeping you informed at every step.

 Do I need a second opinion?

 Eventually, yes.
-We’ll bring in a medical expert from the same specialty to review your care and sign off on our claim.
-It’s required under Georgia law.
+Georgia law requires us to work with a medical expert from the same specialty to review your care and sign an affidavit supporting the claim.
+We handle finding the right expert for your case.

 Will this hurt my relationship with other doctors?